rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 First party apps need a way to query which media formats are currently being output to the [media pipeline](./media-pipeline.md), without caring about which pipeline.

 #### 7.2.1.
 Active Video Formats
-The `MediaInfo` module **MUST** have a `activeVideoFormats` API that returns an array of `objects` with the video codec, e.g., H.265, VP9, etc., and sample rate of the media currently in each media pipeline (either playing or paused).
+The `MediaInfo` module **MUST** have a `activeVideoFormats` API that returns an array of `objects` with the video codec, e.g., H.265, VP9, etc., of the media currently in each media pipeline (either playing or paused).

 Each item in the `activeVideoFormats` result array **MUST** conform to the same requirements as the indivual results from the [`videoFormat` API](#611-video-format).